grommunio/gromox-container/examples/README.md

     ```

 * Start all of the containers using the Docker compose command.
-There are three service required to run the grommunio container effectively.
+The following services are required to run the grommunio container effectively.
   * Grommunio Container
   * MySQL Container (MariaDB)
 ```